 That book is about choosing new markets, but it’s important to approach all aspects of your “Business Beyond Borders” in a strategic way.
 Be intentional and write stuff down.
 It doesn’t have to be a huge complicated plan if you are just starting out for the first time, but get it out of your head and onto paper.
 Consider all parts of your business: product, financial, supply chain, sales, marketing.
 It’s important that you get all departments involved in your international projects.
 Without their buy in, your chances of success are seriously reduced.

 The very worst kind of internationalisation happens when an enquiry comes into the company and you get all excited because it’s “abroad”, rather than thinking about how it fits in with your overall plans.
 Doing Business Beyond Borders means you have to think further (metaphorically and physically) than usual.
+You need to know HOW to even get the products where they need to go and that they will be suitable for sale when they arrive.

 If you don’t consider how each “building block” of your business will approach the international expansion you will end up with increased costs, wasted time and probably disappointed customers not to mention internal stakeholders.